Top 10 Corporate Office Design Trends in 2023

 #7 Embracing Smart Lockers

 Smart office features and innovative office technology are shifting from amenities to necessities.
 Without permanently assigned desks or cubicles in the corporate space, there’s a need for safely and securely transferring documents, badges, laptops, and other physical resources.
-Enter Corporate Hub: a delivery model that leverages smart lockers to allow for safe storage and retrieval of items within 10 seconds using a unique barcode from a users’ mobile phone.
+Enter Corporate Hub: a delivery model that leverages electronic locker solutions to allow for safe storage and retrieval of items within 10 seconds using a unique barcode from a users’ mobile phone.
 “Everyone wants to control their personal effects,” explains Jeffrey Gay, an architect and designer for MOI5.
 “With the open office colliding with the hybrid workplace, you don’t always know who is in the space.
-You want to know that your things are safely locked away.”.
+You want to know that your things are safely locked away.”

 #8 Neutrals with Pops of Colour